 The next step will be to collect these artifacts.

 - Create a traceability matrix template: For a requirements tracking matrix template, an Excel spreadsheet can be used and a column can be added for each artifact collected.
-The columns in Excel will be as follows:

 - Artifacts addition: Now you can add requirements, test cases, test results and bugs in their respective columns depending on the results achieved.